stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

       seldon-app: rest-seldon-model
 ```

-### Generate load and view the dashboard
+### Generate load for the prediction service and view the dashboard

-Next, generate some load to have metric data on the dashboard:
+Generate some load for the prediction service to have metric data on the dashboard:
 ```
 while true
 do